jvishnefske/WcfApplication/README.md

 *   - [x] **Testing:** Add unit and integration tests for both the `ContactsApi` and `Client` projects.
 (Unit tests added for `ContactsApi`'s persistence and gRPC services).
 *   - [ ] **Deployment:** Add basic instructions for deploying the `ContactsApi` to a Linux environment (e.g., Docker, Kestrel behind Nginx) and the `Client` console application.
 *   **Best Practices for Simplicity:**
     *   - [x] **Asynchronous Programming:** Ensure all I/O-bound and long-running operations are truly asynchronous to avoid blocking calls and simplify concurrent execution flow.
-(Note: `Utilities` methods are currently synchronous, this needs further attention).
     *   - [ ] **Minimize Exceptions for Control Flow:** Use exceptions only for truly exceptional conditions, not for normal program flow, to simplify logic and improve readability.
     *   - [ ] **Offload Long-Running Tasks:** Delegate CPU-intensive or long-duration operations to background services to keep request processing fast and responsive.
 (Not applicable to current simple CRUD).
     *   - [x] **Correct Context and Service Lifetime Management:** Pay close attention to `HttpContext` and dependency injection scope lifetimes, especially in background tasks, to prevent subtle bugs and ensure predictable behavior. (`HttpContext` is no longer relevant, `Utilities` is a singleton).